ReallyJustAnotherBear/SpringdaleLinuxMisc/README.md

 ```
 *move back later when your done testing, or change to a long term module blacklist, etc.

-starting hacking up /EFI /loader* until you make it work!
+Then using your clearlinux install, starting hacking up /EFI /loader* on your EL8 parts, until you make it work!